e271828e/Flight.jl/prototypes/kernel/NOTES.md

-- **A computed boundary is the authored one.** The assembly whose two boundary declarations are `input_passthrough`/`output_passthrough` calls and the twin that writes both out by hand produce equal declaration tuples, equal root inputs, equal exported faces, equal flat lists and equal trajectories.
-The helper is sugar, and the test is what says so: nothing downstream can tell which of the two it was handed.
+- **A computed boundary is the authored one.** The assembly whose two boundary declarations are `input_passthrough`/`output_passthrough` calls and the twin that writes both out by hand produce equal declaration tuples, equal root inputs, equal exported faces, equal flat lists, and equal port values at the exported face after `init!`.
+The helper is sugar, and the test is what says
+  so: nothing downstream can tell which of the two it was handed.
+The twin is stateless and never runs — a trajectory would pin nothing the boundary-zero read does not.
 - **The helpers own two refusals and no more.** `except` and `only` together, and a filter naming a face the child does not have (with the child's face list in hand), are the helper's errors, because nothing downstream could name